2017 has only just begun, but the year has already claimed a few of Hollywood's finest.

 According to a family friend who spoke with CNN, Ailes fell at his home in Palm Beach, Florida last week, suffered complications, and slipped into a coma.

 Gregg AllmanThe organist and singer for The Allman Brothers, Rock & Roll Hall of Fame inductee Gregg Allman died peacefully in his sleep at his home in Savannah, Georgia, at the age of 69, according to his official website.
 Allman helped create the Southern Rock genre, and received the Grammy Lifetime Achievement Award in 2012.

-Lisa Spoonauer, who played Caitlin Bree in the 1994 film “Clerks,” died at the age of 44.
+Best known as Caitlin Bree in the 1994 film “Clerks,” Spoonauer died at the age of 44.

 The film's director, Kevin Smith, reported the news on June 6.

 The titular star of TV’s “Batman” from 1966-1968 died

 after battling leukemia at the age of 88 on June 9.

 The star of “Ed Wood,” “North by Northwest” and the ’60s TV series “Mission: Impossible” died July 15

 at the age of 89 after experiencing unexpected complications during a short hospitalization.

 The famed horror director who invented the modern zombie movie with 1968’s “Night of the Living Dead,” died July 16